AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 New and Used Cars

 You can add both new and used cars to your existing policy.
-Before you add it, your new or used vehicle will have the same coverage as your current one.
-Make sure you add it within your insurer’s time frame of within one week to one month from the purchase date.3
+Once added, your new or used vehicle will have the same coverage as your current one.
+Make sure you add it within your insurer’s time frame, or within one to four weeks from the date of purchase.
+Often, your insurer will have a grace period where your car is automatically covered after purchase for a certain amount of time.3

 >> Related: What is Adhesion Insurance?